PBDL Dataloader Project

 How to Train Unconditionally Stable Autoregressive Neural Operators

-Our results on flow prediction with diffusion models and other papers for videos and climate models, make it clear that unconditionally stable neural operators for predictions are possible.
-In constrast, other works for flow prediction seem to have trouble on this front, and nly consider very short horizons (and observe considerable errors).
-This poses a very interesting question: which ingredients are necessary to obtain unconditional stability, meaning networks that are stable for aribtrarily long rollouts?
+Our own results on flow prediction with diffusion models, and papers from other labs, e.g., for videos and climate models, make it clear that unconditionally stable neural operators for predictions are possible.
+In contrast, other works for flow prediction often seem to have trouble on this front, considering fairly short horizons (and observing considerable increases of errors over time).
+This poses a very interesting question: which ingredients are necessary to obtain unconditional stability, meaning networks that are stable for arbitrarily long rollouts?
 Are inductive biases or special training methodologies necessary, or is it simply a matter of training enough different initializations?
 Our setup provides a very good starting point to shed light on this topic.

 Learning Task: To analyze the temporal stability of autoregressive models on long rollouts, two flow prediction tasks from our ACDM benchmark are considered: an easier incompressible cylinder flow (Inc), and a complex transonic wake flow (Tra) at Reynolds number 10 000.
 For Inc, the models are trained on flows with Reynolds number 200 – 900 and required to extrapolate to Reynolds numbers of 960, 980, and 1000 during inference (Inchigh).
 For Tra, the training data consists of flows with Mach numbers between 0.53 and 0.9, and models are tested on the Mach numbers 0.50, 0.51, and 0.52 (Traext).
 For each sequences in both data sets, three training runs of each architecture are unrolled over 200 000 steps.
 This unrolling length is of course no proof that these networks yield infinitely long stable rollouts, but from our experience they feature an extremely small probability for blowups.

-Architectures: As a first baseline, we train three model architectures with an identical backbone U-Net, that use different stabilization techniques, to show that it is possible to sucessfully learn this task:
+Architectures: As a first comparison, we train three model architectures with an identical backbone U-Net (as a representative of convolutional and discrete neural operators), that use different stabilization techniques.
+This comparison shows that it is possible to successfully achieve the task “unconditional stability” in different ways:

 1. Unrolled training (U-Netut) where gradients are backpropagated through multiple time steps during training.